near/borsh-js/README.md

 ## Schemas
 Schemas are used to describe the structure of the data being serialized or deserialized.
 They are used to validate the data and to determine the order of the fields in the serialized data.

+> NOTE: You can find examples of valid in the [test](./borsh-ts/test/utils.test.js) folder.

 ### Basic Types
 Basic types are described by a string.
 The following types are supported: